-- amends section 46 of the Principal Act to require the Electoral Commissioner to ascertain the numbers of people (for the purposes of determining representational entitlement) within one month of the expiration of 9 months (in lieu of 11 months) after the first meeting of a House of Representatives.
-(Consequence of the extended timetable for the redistribution process - see Clauses 10 to 12) - amends section 93 (with consequential amendments to sections 96 and 229) so that electors enrolled for a Division need not have lived within the Division for 3 months prior to polling day, in order to vote; - amends section 159 to extend the time for return of the writ from 90 to 100 days after its issue; - amends sections 194 and 200 to extend from 10 to 13 days the cut-off date for receipt of postal ballot-papers sent directly to Divisional Returning Officers after the close of the poll; - provides for amendments to sections 239, 269 and 272 to make them reflect the provision being made in proposed section 211A of that Act for the lodging of individual voting tickets - provides for consequential amendments to sections 287, 294, 295, 299, 301, 304 and 319 following the repeal of Part XII (see Clause 18); and - provides for a consequential amendment to section 366 following insertion of a provision standardising the printing of party affiliations on ballot-papers (see Clause 24).
+- . amends section 46 of the Principal Act to require the Electoral Commissioner to ascertain the numbers of people (for the purposes of determining representational entitlement) within one month of the expiration of 9 months (in lieu of 11 months) after the first meeting of a House of Representatives.
+(Consequence of the extended timetable for the redistribution process see Clauses 10 to 12.) - amends section 93 (with consequential amendments to sections 96 and 229) so that electors enrolled for a Division need not have lived within the Division for 3 months prior to polling day, in order to vote; - amends section 159 to extend the time for return of the writ from 90 to 100 days after its issue; - amends section 194 to extend the cut-off date for receipt of postal ballot-papers from 10 to 14 days after the close of the poll (see also Clause 23); - provides for consequential amendments to sections 287, 294, 295, 299, 301, 304 and 319 following the repeal of Part XII (see Clause 18); and - provides for a consequential amendment to section 366 following insertion of a provision standardising the printing of party affiliations on ballot-papers (see Clause 25).